 One of the primary advantages of being a freelancer is the freedom to choose your own projects.
 You get to exercise your creative muscles as you see fit.
 You imagine, you create, you get paid.
 It’s all very epicurean.
-You are what Richard Florida refers to as a “Creative.”
-What’s more, the work you do now will generate residual income for years to come unless you give up that right by signing a Work for Hire agreement.
+You are what Richard Florida refers to as a “Creative”.
+(I used to be a HUGE Richard Florida fan.
+Henry Cloud, too.)

-How Ownership of Creative Works Plays Out
+Here’s How Ownership of Freelance Articles and Books Plays Out

 A few years ago, publishing a literary work required money, people, and a pool of resources that not many creative types had.
 These days, you’re published with the click of a button.
-The cost of publishing a creative work can be the dollar you pay to buy a small coffee at the local Wi-Fi-enabled coffee joint where you post a social media status update or publish a post on a blog.
+The cost of publishing an article, report, book, even an album can literally be the dollar you pay to buy a small coffee at the local Wi-Fi-enabled coffee joint where you’re going to sit down to hit Publish.
 It’s that simple to publish these days.

 Most everything online currently has some form of copyright protection.
 The primary benefit of having copyright protection is it prohibits others from using and PROFITING from your work without first getting your permission and cutting you in on the action.
+Yay!

 In order to encourage creative freelancers and other artistic creators to share their wonderful works, copyright laws were created to protect their inherent rights as content creators.
-Since your rights as a creator are automatically protected, employers who hire you to create something for them will often have you sign what’s called a Work for Hire agreement.
+Since your rights as a creator are automatically protected, clients who hire you to create something for them will often have you sign what’s called a Work for Hire agreement.

-What a Work-for-Hire Agreement Does
+What a Work-for-Hire Agreement Actually Does

 - A work prepared by an employee within the scope of his or her employment, or